AliBgisrs/Vegetation-indices-calculator/README.md

 [Select add folder and browse to the folder that you have saved your script and add that folder]

-[Go to the Catalog and find your folder in the Folders section and then find the tool with the name of CropHeightMetrics.atbx, then open it to find the script]
+[Go to the Catalog and find your folder in the Folders section and then find the tool with the name of VIsCalculation_Ali.atbx, then open it to find the script]

  ![image](https://github.com/AliBgisrs/Vegetation-indices-calculator/assets/109620013/baa860be-121a-4b94-9dac-6aaf25d1791e)